-Dr Gerhard Schnyder
+Professor Gerhard Schnyder

-Dr. Gerhard Schnyder is a Reader in International Management and joined the Institute for International Management from King’s College London in July 2017.
+Dr. Gerhard Schnyder is a Professor of International Management and Political Economy and joined the University from King’s College London in July 2017.

 Current research and collaborations

 Gerhard’s research adopts an interdisciplinary and comparative approach to investigate the institutional and political determinants of economic activity.
 More specifically, Gerhard researches the impact of the state, law, and informal institutions on firm-level corporate practices and strategies with a specific focus on corporate governance and corporate political activity.